 Corporate tax credits and rebates

-There are tax credits in place for those investing in less-developed regions of the Kingdom.
+There are tax credits available for those investing in less developed regions of the Kingdom.
 These are Ha’il, Jazan, Najran, Al-Baha, Al-Jouf, and the northern territories.
 Any project can get tax benefits for a period of 10 years from the start of the project.

 Qualifying investing companies are also eligible to have their annual tax bills reduced by: